alfredsn/24001116-synrgy7-asn-challenge-ch6/README.md

 - Ensure the application is easy to use for visually impaired users.
 - Incorporate user feedback to continuously enhance the application's features.

-## **Success Metrics**
-- Increase active users by 5% monthly, focusing on visually impaired users.
-- Reduce user churn rate by 30% in the first year.
-- Improve user satisfaction by 40%.
-- Increase transaction success rates.
-- Achieve a 50% retention rate of visually impaired users within 12 months.

 ---

 ## **Features**
-- **Secure Login:** Biometric and PIN-based authentication for enhanced security.
 - **Account Balance:** Real-time balance checking with toggleable visibility.
 - **Transaction History:** Detailed and filterable transaction records.
 - **QRIS Payments:** Quick and easy QR code-based payments and transfers.